zchee/golang-wiki/CustomPprofProfiles.md

 			}
 			defer b.Close()

-			// TODO: Perform some wrork, write to the blob.
+			// TODO: Perform some work, write to the blob.
 		}()
 	}
 	http.ListenAndServe("localhost:8888", nil)